 - BS Biology, Medical Technology Concentration

 - BS Biology, Nuclear Medicine Technology Concentration

 Biology majors can elect a minor in secondary education, which prepares students to teach biology at the high school level and meet Massachusetts State Certification requirements.
-Pre-medical, Pre-dental, Pre-veterinary programs: Medical, dental and veterinary schools typically require applicants to include general biology, general and organic chemistry, physics, and one year of college mathematics in their undergraduate preparation.
-A student in the B.S.
-Biology degree program satisfies these minimum admissions requirements and also takes numerous content courses such as Genetics and General Physiology that are of help in preparing for standardized entrance examinations and professional courses.
+Pre-medical, pre-dental, pre-veterinary programs: Medical, dental and veterinary schools typically require applicants to include general biology, general and organic chemistry, physics, and one year of college mathematics in their undergraduate preparation.
+A student in the BS biology program satisfies these minimum admissions requirements and also takes numerous content courses such as genetics and general physiology that are of help in preparing for standardized entrance examinations and professional courses.